 While we miss the city, deeply, we are excited to have a real summer this year.
 Scorching hot days, and balmy nights.
-That is the one compliant we have about San Francisco there are no real seasons.
-Even though, we are only 10 minutes from downtown, the temperature is consistently 10 – 20 degrees warmer.
+That is the one complaint we have about San Francisco there are no real seasons.
+Even though we are only 10 minutes from downtown, the temperature is consistently 10 – 20 degrees warmer.
 YEAH!
 And hot weather means time to explore those recipes for hot days that we have not made in a very long time.
 One of them has been this killer recipe for a Healthy Asian Chicken Salad.

 As we are anticipating many balmy nights of dining al fresco, I am searching out easy and light meals to make after a long day of work.
-A favorite of mine for nights like these is this amazing Chinese Chicken Salad.
+A favorite of mine for nights like this is this amazing Chinese Chicken Salad.
 I have been making (and hiding) this recipe since moving to California some twenty years ago when I had my first taste at a restaurant by the name of the Good Earth.
 I loved the tangy dressing with crunchy noodles.
 Over time, my recipe has evolved, and finally, I have nailed it.

 When I started playing with this old favorite last week, I knew one thing, I wanted the dressing to have more flavor beyond sesame oil.
 A little kick and a lot of tang.
 Morris Kitchen Ginger Syrup was exactly what my recipe needed to go from good to outrageous.
 I added a generous helping of this gingery simple syrup, alongside sesame oil, soy, rice vinegar, chilies, and lime.
 It was creamy, slightly spicy and just tangy enough.

 Remember the poached chicken I introduced during a Back to the Basic’s post, well, it is perfect to use in Chinese Chicken Salad.
 The silky chicken loved being bathed in this tangy dressing.
 To add texture to the salad I used a mixture of baby greens, carrot ribbons, and blanched baby bok choy.
 The crunch came in the form of toasted sesame seeds and fried wonton chips.